Sylviatic/fursearch/README.md

 # fursearch
-Just a basic bot Monstahh will halp me with
+Just a basic bot Monstahh will halp me with lol